-Note that using the preceding year to a reform as the control group is common in the literature (Schönberg and Ludsteck 2014; Kleven et al. 2020).
+Note that using the preceding year of a reform as the control group is common in the literature (Schönberg and Ludsteck 2014; Kleven et al. 2020).
 However, it is important to recognize that the identified causal effect is the effect of having been potentially exposed to the more generous UI system.
 For all outcomes measured at 12 months or more after birth, the control group could also become eligible for the more generous UI regime if they have another child.
 As a robustness check, I investigate the role of subsequent fertility by estimating the dynamic effects of the UI reforms on the restricted sample of mothers with only one child (with completed fertility of one).
 I also consider the effects of the reform on average completed fertility.
-As an additional robustness check, I also use the regression discontinuity design described in Appendix Section B as alternative empirical strategy with the primary goal of checking the robustness of the results to different specifications and to the inclusion of partially treated mothers.
+As an additional robustness check, I also use the regression discontinuity design described in Appendix Section B as alternative empirical strategy with the primary goal of checking the robustness of the results to different specifications and the inclusion of partially treated mothers.

-Recent econometric literature has raised concerns about the validity of difference-in-differences designs rely on staggered timing for identification (De Chaisemartin and d'Haultfoeuille, 2020; Sun and Abraham, 2020; Callaway and Sant'Anna, 2020; Goodman-Bacon, 2021).
-My empirical strategy is unlikely to be subject to these concerns for different reasons.
+Recent econometric literature has raised concerns about the validity of difference-in-differences designs rely on staggered timing for identification (De Chaisemartin and d'Haultfoeuille, 2020; Sun and Abraham, 2020; Callaway and Sant'Anna, 2021; Goodman-Bacon, 2021).
+My empirical strategy is unlikely to be subject to these concerns.
 Firstly, my design is not staggered in calendar time, implying I do not use already-treated units as controls.
-Second, my design relies on a balanced panel in relative event time, where the treatment is centered at the same "relative treatment date" which allows me to estimate a conventional TWFE model controlling for group and event time fixed effects.
+Second, my design relies on a balanced panel in relative event time, where the treatment is centered at the same "relative treatment date", which allows me to estimate a conventional TWFE model controlling for group and event time fixed effects.

-4 Behavioral Responses to Changes in Unprotected Benefits
+4 Behavioral Responses to Changes in Unemployment Insurance Benefits

-This section analyzes mothers' behavioral responses to changes in the generosity of unprotected benefits.
+This section analyzes mothers' behavioral responses to changes in the generosity of unemployment insurance benefits.
 I document how the take-up of unemployment insurance changes when the level and duration of benefits change.
-Then, I take advantage of the fact that I observe how women's choices change after the reform to relate the estimated behavioral responses to incentives and investigate the value of unprotected benefits for women after childbirth.
+I then document the pattern of program interactions between unemployment insurance and parental leave and the effects of the reforms on mothers' decisions to return to work.

-4.1 What Is the Impact of Changes in Unprotected Benefits on Separations?
+4.1 The Impact of Increasing Unemployment Benefits on Separations After Childbirth

-I start the analysis by plotting the share of women taking up unemployment insurance during their choice period by month-of-end-of-maternity-leave bin.
+I start the analysis by plotting the share of women taking up unemployment insurance during their "choice period" by month-of-end-of-maternity-leave bin.
 Figure A5, Panel A reports the results for the replacement rate reform while Panel B reports the results for the duration reform.
 The red vertical lines indicate the month of end of maternity leave from which women become partially exposed to the more generous unemployment insurance regime (Table A1), grey points represent partially treated mothers.
-After both reforms, there is a clear increase in take-up of unemployment insurance, corresponding to an increase of 20% relative to the baseline mean for the replacement rate reform and to a 10% increase for the duration reform.
+After both reforms, there is a clear increase in take-up of unemployment insurance, corresponding to an increase of 20% relative to the baseline mean for the replacement rate reform and to a 18% increase for the duration reform.